SamruddhiMumbare/Music-Controller-using-Hand-Gestures/README.md

 **Using Conda:**
 conda create -n my-env.
 conda activate my-env.
-// If you want to install from conda-forge. conda config --env --add channels conda-forge.
+If you want to install from conda-forge --> conda config --env --add channels conda-forge.
-// The actual install command. conda install numpy.
+The actual install command.--> conda install numpy.

-**Using PiP:**
-pip install numpy.
+**Using PiP:**--> pip install numpy.

 **Install CV2**
 // Make sure you are using latest version of pip .